Zilzie

 Zilzie shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 13.4%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most prevalent at 9.5%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.9%).
-Vocational credentials are also common, with 43.2% of residents aged 15 and above holding them, including advanced diplomas (9.7%) and certificates (33.5%).
+Trade and technical skills are prominent, with 43.2% of residents aged 15+ holding vocational credentials – advanced diplomas (9.7%) and certificates (33.5%).

-Educational participation is high, with 31.3% of residents currently enrolled in formal education, comprising 13.6% in primary, 9.1% in secondary, and 2.2% in tertiary education.
+Educational participation is high, with 31.3% of residents currently enrolled in formal education.
+This includes 13.6% in primary education, 9.1% in secondary education, and 2.2% pursuing tertiary education.

 Frequently Asked Questions - Education